theonize/Currier/Studies/Identity Crisis/Slides.md

-# Identity Crisis Slides
+# Identity Crisis

+* Jacob to Israel
+* Atheist question
-* You are unique...just like everyone else
+* You are unique- just like everyone else
+* Turning points

 # Genesis 26-27
 ## Nature / Nurture

+* The twin
-* The Twin
+* The heel-grabber
-* Heel-grabber
+* The favorite
 * Birthright...SOLD!
 * Mother knows best